Depression in Men

 After one episode of depression, most people will experience recurrences.
 But you can prevent or reduce these relapses by:

 - Taking antidepressant medicines consistently as prescribed.
 Taking medicine for six months to a year after an initial bout of depression prevents depression from coming back.

 - Learning and practicing cognitive therapy techniques.
-Done properly, these techniques may work as well as antidepressant medicines in preventing recurrences.
+Done properly, these techniques may work as well as antidepressant medicines for some forms of depression to help prevent recurrences.

 - Getting regular exercise and sleep.